Eames Fiberglass Armchair: Current production

 The chairs are still in production by Herman Miller and Vitra.
 However, each producer uses different material for their chair.
 In 1993, Vitra discontinued production of the fiberglass shells for ecological reasons.
 The company resumed manufacture of the shells in 1989 and 2004, respectively, making them available in polypropylene, a more environmentally friendly material.
 Also, Herman Miller uses the polypropylene material for their production of the chairs.
 The production process for the new fiberglass chairs by both manufacturers is now emission-free and uses a new, monomer-free resin which creates a safer environment for workers and a more environmentally friendly, recyclable shell.

-The chairs are still available and, after more than seventy years, are still commonly used by popular interior designers and featured in many magazines.
+The chairs are still available and, after more than seventy years, are commonly used by interior designers and featured in magazines.